FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Configure billing export to BigQuery.
 Create a Google Cloud budget for each project.
 Configure a billing alert to notify billing admins and users when their budget is exceeded.
 Modify the build scripts/pipeline to label all resources with the label “creator” set to the developer’s email address.
 Use spot (preemptible) instances wherever possible.
 _(Incorrect.
 This will notify the Billing Account Administrator and all other users of the project, regardless of who exceeded their budget.)_

--Configure billing export to BigQuery.
+**-Configure billing export to BigQuery.
 Create a Google Cloud budget for each project.
 Create a Pub/Sub topic for developer-budget-notifications.
 Create a Cloud Function to notify the developer based on the labels.
 Modify the build scripts/pipeline to label all resources with the label “creator” set to the developer’s email address.
-Use spot (preemptible) instances wherever possible.
+Use spot (preemptible) instances wherever possible.**
+_(Correct!
+You can have billing notifications sent to a Pub/Sub topic that triggers a Cloud Function.
+The function can then notify the appropriate developer.)_

 -Configure billing export to BigQuery.
 Create a Google Cloud budget for each project.
 Create a group for the developers in each project, and add them to the appropriate group.
 Create a notification channel for each group.
 Configure a billing alert to notify the group when their budget is exceeded.
 Modify the build scripts/pipeline to label all resources with the label “creator” set to the developer’s email address.
 Use spot (preemptible) instances wherever possible.